 One of the reasons for deploying legacy workspaces to Unity Catalog is its strong data governance capabilities.

 Before Unity Catalog, data governance was siloed and hard to maintain, causing inefficiencies and non-realization of the enterprise’s data sets.
-This blog explains how we can enable governance through Unity Catalog in different areas.
+This blog explains how we can enable data governance through Unity Catalog in different areas.

 1) Provision of users and groups in Unity Catalog: